Battle or Blessing: It’s How You Look At It

 Several years ago someone asked me how old my daughter was and I said "15."

 She gave me that smirky grin and said…

 "You just WAIT!!!!!!!!!!!!!!!!!!!!!!!!!"

 When I was pregnant I anticipated the blessing.
 I couldn’t wait to have a baby girl of my own.
 I couldn’t wait to dress her in all the pretty pink dresses hanging in the nursery.
 I looked forward to hearing her say her first word (which I hoped was "Mama") and take her first step.

 When the acquaintance said, "You just wait!" she was anticipating the battle.
 She was thinking about the sleepless nights, the crying, and dirty diapers.

-It really is all about what you are looking for, and where you direct your attention.
+It really is all about what you are expecting and where you direct your attention.

 If you are looking for the blessings you will find them.
 You will see blessings everywhere.
 It doesn’t mean that life doesn’t have its challenges.
 A young mother will have sleepless nights, crying babies and plenty of dirty diapers.